-- 1. Start Generator Mode (p.
+- 1. Turn on Generator Mode (p.
 A-7). - 2.
 Verify that the Generator light on the Operator Panel is on, indicating that the system is operating and that the Transfer Switch has switched to Generator Mode. - 3.
 Go to the GEN STATUS screen (p.
 A-11) to monitor engine speed. - 4.
 Turn on enough coach loads to raise engine speed to approximately 1800 RPM (1/2 load) and run for two hours. - 5.
-Disconnect the coach loads, stop Generator Mode and plug in Shore Power.
+Turn off the coach loads, turn off Generator Mode and plug in Shore Power.
 Verify that the Shore Power light on the Operator Panel comes on, indicating that the Transfer Switch has switched to Shore Power Mode.